Let’s face it:

 This led to massive engagement and responses from customers.

-As a result, the campaign is still running after four years.
+As a result, the campaign went on for more than four years.

 Customers like to feel both seen and heard.
 They want to express themselves using your products, so create opportunities to make them feel seen and heard.